Home

 Ki Therapy

-Ki therapy is a gentle Japanese heat-free, needle-free “te-ate” method.
+Ki therapy is a traditional Japanese heat-free, needle-free “teate ryoho” method.
 I primarily use it alongside acupuncture and moxibustion.

 Occasionally I use ki therapy on its own when the body is overtaxed or not ready for stronger intervention.
 The work is slow, subtle, aimed at root conditions, and guided by observation of the patient’s overall state.